Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Standard Transaction

 You are a manufacturer of wooden furniture in California.
 You plan to expand your operations to meet the growing demands of your customers.
 As a result, you need to purchase new manufacturing equipment that includes a table saw, a drill press, and a lathe.
-You want to know if your purchases will qualify for the Manufacturing, Research and Development partial exemption.
+You want to know if your purchases will qualify for the Manufacturing and Research & Development partial exemption.

 First, you need to find out whether your company is a qualified person for the purposes of the partial exemption.
 You have been primarily engaged in business for several years as a manufacturer of wooden furniture.
 You determine your company's North American Industry Classification System (NAICS) code to be 337122.
 Since the NAICS code for your primary line of business is described within the range of 3111 to 3399, you determine that your company does qualify for the partial exemption.

 Next, you examine whether the equipment you are purchasing qualifies for the partial exemption and whether it will be used in a qualifying manner.
-You are purchasing machinery and equipment that has a useful life greater than one year.
+You are purchasing machinery and equipment with a useful life greater than one year.
 You plan to use the equipment at least 50 percent of the time for manufacturing purposes.
 Therefore, you have determined that your purchases qualify for the partial exemption.

 Understanding your NAICS code